cogment/cogment-doc/docs/reference/cli/model-registry.md

 ### `archive_dir`

-Path to the directory to store archived model versions and model metadata.
+Path to the directory to store archived model iterations and model metadata.

 Can be specified as: